googleads/googleads-adxbuyer-examples/python/README.md

   Service Account.
 4. Generate a new key for the Service Account and place the .p12 file in the sample directory.
-5. Open **util.rb**.
+5. Open **util.py**.
-6. Update the `SERVICE_ACCOUNT_EMAIL` field in util.rb to match your Service Account's Email Address.
+6. Update the `SERVICE_ACCOUNT_EMAIL` field in util.py to match your Service Account's email address.
-7. Update the `KEY_FILE` field in util.rb to represent the path to the key file (.p12) you downloaded earlier.
+7. Update the `KEY_FILE` field in util.py to represent the path to the key file (.p12) you downloaded earlier.
 If you placed it in the sample directory, this should just be the filename.
 8. Before attempting to run any of the samples, you should update any fields